github/training-kit/paths/windows/01b-configure-git.md

   The following steps will require you to open a terminal application such as **Git Bash** or **PowerShell** and Git to be installed.
 To confirm that Git is installed, run `git --version` and your terminal application should display a response similar to `git version x.xx`, where x.xx is the version number.

   ## Defining `user.name`
-  1. In your terminal application enter, `git config --global user.name "your name"`; where `your name` is the name you want to attributed to the commits you make.
+  1. In your terminal application enter, `git config --global user.name "your name"`; where `your name` is the name you want to attribute to the commits you make.

   ## Defining `user.email`
   1. In your terminal application enter, `git config --global user.email your_email@email_host.com`; where `your_email@mail_host.com` is the e-mail address associated with your GitHub account.